 Light to moderate rainfall were experienced over few places in this regions (Kisumu, Nyamira, Kisii, Eldoret, Kitale, Kericho) during the Dekad.
-In areas around Kisumu maize and sorghum crops harvesting is on going with below normal yields being reported.
-(Figs.1-3).
+In areas around Kisumu maize and sorghum crops harvesting is complete with below normal yields being reported.
+(Figs.1-4).

-In areas around Eldoret Kapsoya and Kitale the maize and bean crop are at the flowering stages and are wilting due to insufficient rainfall, with poor yields being expected.
+In areas around Eldoret Kapsoya and Kitale the maize crop is at the flowering stages and is wilting due to insufficient rainfall.
 Harvesting of the bean crop is complete with reports of poor yields.

 In areas around Kisii maize crop harvesting has started with normal yields being reported.
 A few farmers have started land preparation in readiness for the next season.
-(Figs.1-3).
+(Figs.1-4).